ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/02-invariants-preconditions-and-postconditions.md

 -   *They make the correct steps of the algorithm obvious*.
     After deciding the loop invariant for Selection sort, designing the rest of the algorithm becomes trivial.
-    The only thing we can do to preserve the invariant is find the smallest element after $i$ and put it at the end of the ordered segment.
+    The only thing we can do to preserve the invariant is to find the smallest element after $i$ and put it at the end of the ordered segment.

 Loop invariants are a fantastic tool not just for data structures,